GED Classes Houma Louisiana

 HiSET Scoring

 Successful applicants must earn eight points or more (out of 20) on each of the five tests and must score at least 45 points in total.
-They also are required to get no less than two (out of a possible six) points in the essay section.
-Each of the five tests has 40 to 50 questions in multiple-choice format, and the writing section includes an essay-style assignment as well.
+They are also required to get no less than two (out of a possible six) points in the essay section.

 GED Scoring